ALib C++ Library

 Step 2: Choose ALib Modules

-The list of ALib modules to be included in the built is defined with CMake list variable ALIB_DISTRIBUTION which has to be set prior to invoking the ALib CMake script.
+The list of ALib modules to be included in the built is defined with CMake list variable ALIB_DISTRIBUTION which has to be set before invoking the ALib CMake script.
 If the list is left empty, it will be defaulted to "ALL", which chooses all ALib modules available.

 In our sample, we add "ALOX", which chooses module ALox and all dependent modules.